-States Where the Virus Spread Is Slowing (And Where It’s Still Getting Worse)
+States Where the Virus Spread Is Slowing (and Where It’s Still Getting Worse)

-Evidence continues to mount that the surge in COVID-19 cases that occurred this summer is subsiding.
+Evidence continues to mount that the surge in COVID-19 cases that began earlier in the summer is subsiding.
 On Aug.
-23, 36,422 new cases were reported across the U.S., the lowest single-day total since late June.
-While the spread of COVID-19 across the country appears to be slowing down, new daily cases remain relatively high.
-For reference, those 36,422 cases are still higher than any daily total before late June, including during the months when most U.S. states completely shut down.
-And while the spread has been slowing for the nation as a whole, it has actually increased in a number of states in the most recent week.
+30, 36,939 new cases were reported across the U.S., just over half the 68,543 cases reported July 30.
+However, new daily cases remain relatively high, and the figures at the end of August are similar to those recorded during the pandemic’s earlier peak in the spring that led to business closures and other social distancing measures, many of which have since been relaxed.
+And while the spread has been slowing in many parts of the country, it has actually increased in a number of states in the most recent week.

 Starting Aug.
 12, Massachusetts began excluding probable COVID-19 cases and deaths from its official COVID-19 case and death counts.
 As a result, we excluded Massachusetts from all growth calculations.